jlincolndennis/interview-questions/01-general-technical-questions.md

 What is HTTP?
 > Hypertext Transfer Protocol
 >
 > HTTP is the foundation of data communication for the World Wide Web.
-An application layer protocol used by the WWW.
 HTTP is the protocol used between computers to transfer hypermedia documents, like HTML.
-Follows a classical client-server model.
+It follows a classical client-server model.
 HTTP is a stateless protocol, meaning that the server does not keep any data between requests.

 > "HTTP concepts include the idea that files can contain references to other files whose selection will elicit additional transfer requests.
 Any Web server machine contains, in addition to the Web page files it can serve, an HTTP daemon, a program that is designed to wait for HTTP requests and handle them when they arrive.
 Your Web browser is an HTTP client, sending requests to server machines.
 When the browser user enters file requests by either "opening" a Web file (typing in a Uniform Resource Locator or URL) or clicking on a hypertext link, the browser builds an HTTP request and sends it to the Internet Protocol address (IP address) indicated by the URL.
 The HTTP daemon in the destination server machine receives the request and sends back the requested file or files associated with the request.
 (A Web page often consists of more than one file.)" ([Source](http://searchwindevelopment.techtarget.com/definition/HTTP))